 New research may safeguard against these errors.
 A group of scientists has used artificial intelligence (AI) techniques to detect lung tumors in LDCT scans.

-Daniel Tse, from the Google Health Research group in Mountain View, CA, is the corresponding author of the study, the findings of which appear in the journal
+Daniel Tse, from the Google Health Research group in Mountain View, CA, is the corresponding author of the study, the findings of which appear in the journal Nature Medicine.

 'Model outperformed all six radiologists'